ayltai/hkvpn-infrastructure/README.md

 ### Ansible Vault password
 The SSH certificate password is encrypted by [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).
 You will need to specify a Vault password file in order to decrypt the password during the Ansible automation process.
 The file path is defined in [Let's Encrypt role](https://github.com/ayltai/hkvpn-infrastructure/tree/master/ansible/letsencrypt/vars/main.yml).

-### DNS
-You have to configure your DNS to resolve the domain name of the newly provisioned instance.

-The public IPv4 address of the Compute instance created will be printed out in your console during the Terraform automation process.
-You are expected to configure your DNS to resolve the domain name to this IP address.
-[Let's Encrypt role](https://github.com/ayltai/hkvpn-infrastructure/tree/master/ansible/letsencrypt) will wait for at most 30 minutes for this.

 ## Post installation
 The OpenVPN client configuration file will be automatically downloaded to your home directory (`~/client.ovpn`).